 Consuming adequate levels of protein is important for maintaining a lean body and supporting weight loss.
-Protein is the most satiating macronutrient – research has shown consumption of a protein-rich diet reduces overall energy consumption by making you feel full longer.
-One clinical study found individuals who increased protein consumption and consumed lower glycemic foods had more significant weight loss and maintained weight-loss longer than individuals on lower protein diets1, proving collagen weight loss effects.
+Protein is the most satiating macronutrient – research has shown consumption of a protein-rich diet reduces overall energy consumption by making you feel full longer7, 8.
+One clinical study found individuals who increased protein consumption and consumed lower glycemic foods had more significant weight loss and maintained weight loss longer than individuals on lower protein diets1, helping to demonstrate collagen weight loss effects.

 Collagen May Help In Smoothing Cellulite Appearance

 Review of Collagen Weight Loss Benefits

 - Collagen protein may be helpful for weight loss as it provides a source of protein that helps in maintaining fullness and promoting weight loss

 - Collagen is 40% more filling than other proteins

 - Collagen protein and weight loss may work together as collagen suppresses appetite, resulting in a decreased energy intake

 - Collagen supplementation helps to maintain lean body mass

 - Collagen strengthens the dermis layer of our skin, helping to hide cellulite